LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-settings.md

 ## Proactive engagement behavior

 Proactive engagements offer a rich, hard to miss experience for consumers and are available in a variety of formats including overlay, toaster and peeling corner.
-To ensure the experience is both engaging and non-intrusive, LiveEngage offers the following settings:
+To ensure the experience is both engaging and non-intrusive, the Conversational Cloud offers the following settings:

 ### Number of displays